If you have any questions about our curriculum, please contact Mrs. Price on

 Each term, class teachers write to parents outlining the themes and topics being taught in their class.
 The detail of our Curriculum offer can be found below.
 Parents are encouraged to support our curriculum by helping their children at home with, for example, reading and practising number facts and times tables.

-Reception children follow their own curriculum for the Early Years Foundation Stage.
+Reception children follow their own curriculum for the Early Years Foundation Stage which builds the foundations for future learning across the subjects and keystages.
 A summary of our Reception Curriculum is provided for all parents of children joining the school in Reception.

 Children in Years 1 to 6 follow the statutory guidance outlined in The National Curriculum.